Widespread Twitter layoffs begin a week after Musk takeover - NewsBreak

 Widespread Twitter layoffs begin a week after Musk takeover

-SAN FRANCISCO -- Twitter began widespread layoffs Friday as new owner Elon Musk continues his overhaul of the social platform.
+Some employees of the San Francisco-based company tweeted earlier that they had already lost access to their work accounts.

-The company had told employees by email that they would find out by 9 a.m.if they had been laid off.
-The email did not say how many of the roughly 7,500 employees would lose their jobs.
+NEW YORK (AP) — Twitter began widespread layoffs Friday as new owner Elon Musk overhauls the social platform .

 Musk didn’t confirm or correct investor Ron Baron at a conference in New York on Friday when he asked the billionaire Tesla CEO how much money he would save after he “fired half of Twitter.”